8 Email Personalization Techniques That Work for Every Marketer

 Segmented and targeted emails bring in 58% of all revenue. – DMA

-Email Personalization Techniques
+Best Email Personalization Techniques That Work Everytime

-Email personalization, when appropriately applied, can make your consumers feel valued, and valued customers are more inclined to buy from you.
+When implemented correctly, email personalization techniques can make your consumers feel valued, and valued customers are more inclined to buy from you.

 1. Using Name